-When browsing forums like Tripadvisor and such there are often lots of questions about trains in Sweden.
+When browsing travel forums there are often lots of questions about trains in Sweden.
 I had the opportunity to travel First Class on the train between Stockholm and Malmö lately and here is my report.

 Trains in Sweden in General.